Pregnancy and giving birth are deeply emotional experiences. Having a newborn baby is exhilarating, exhausting and physically challenging.

-Many mothers experience changes in emotions and mood at some point in their pregnancy and in the first few weeks after birth.
+It's common to have changes in emotions and mood during pregnancy and in the first few weeks after birth.
 This is a normal part of adjusting to the changes of becoming a mother.

 1 in 5 women will experience a mental health problem either during pregnancy or in the first year after giving birth.
 This could be a previous problem that has resurfaced or the first time you have experienced a mental health problem.